Ikea email systems bombarded by phishing attacks

-According to BleepingComputer, Ikea is alerting its employees of the campaign conducted through the classic reply-all email chain attack.
+According to BleepingComputer, the homeware giany is alerting its employees of the campaign conducted through the classic reply-all email chain attack.

 "There is an ongoing cyber-attack that is targeting Inter Ikea mailboxes.
 Other Ikea organizations, suppliers, and business partners are compromised by the same attack and are further spreading malicious emails to persons in Inter Ikea," reads the internal email sent to Ikea employees as seen by BleepingComputer.